MafiaHub/blade/stuff/cvarlist.md

 * **al_device**: OpenAL device to use.
 In most cases there's no need to change this, since the default device is normally the right choice.

 * **al_driver**: OpenAL library to use.
-This is usefull if for some reasons several OpenAL libraries are available and Quake II picks the wrong one.
+This is useful if for some reasons several OpenAL libraries are available and Runblader picks the wrong one.
 The given value is the name of the library, for example `libopenal.so.1`.

 * **ogg_enable**: Enable Ogg/Vorbis music playback.

-* **ogg_ignoretrack0**: Normally Quake II disabled the background music if a major objective has been archived by setting the music track to 0.
+* **ogg_ignoretrack0**: Normally Runblader disabled the background music if a major objective has been archived by setting the music track to 0.
   Setting this cvar to `1` disables this behavior, the music keeps playing.